 - Confirmation of enrolment at home university

-Students who are admitted in the double degree programme as part of the bilateral arrangement register and pay tuition and other fees at their home university (ZHAW).
+Students who are admitted in the combined degree programme as part of the bilateral arrangement register and pay tuition and other fees at their home university (ZHAW).

-The partner university UW/H charges a one-time tuition fee of EUR 4,152 for participation in the double degree programme and a fee of currently EUR 271,88 per study term.
+The partner university (UW/H) charges a one-time tuition fee of EUR 4,152 for participation in the combined degree programme and a fee of currently EUR 271,88 per study term.
 Incoming students at ZHAW are currently charged CHF 720 per study term.

-Under certain conditions relating to a study term or clinical placements abroad, an application for financial support can be submitted to the International Office of the respective university in the home country.
+Under certain conditions relating to a study term or clinical placement abroad, an application for financial support can be submitted to the International Office of the respective university in the home country.